bafgreat/mofstructure/README.md

 ase_atom = read(filename)

-pore_data = zeo_calculation(ase_atom, rad_file='rad_file_name.dat')
+pore_data = zeo_calculation(ase_atom, rad_file='rad_file_name.rad')
 ```
 # NB
 Note that filename is any ASE-readable crystal structure file, ideally a CIF file.
-Moreover, rad_file_name.dat is a file containing the radii of each element present in the structure file.
+Moreover, rad_file_name.rad is a file containing the radii of each element present in the structure file.
 This should be formatted as follows:
 ```
 element radii
 ```